google/opencasebook/trademarks.md

     through actual prior use in commerce.") (citation omitted).

-It may be counterintuitive that the "use in commerce" requirement does not necessarily require a profit motive.
-As the _Planetary Motion_ case clarifies, "use in commerce" does not mean that the trademark holder must be selling something for a profit.[^FirstPlanet] In fact, the Court clarified that the term "use in commerce" is used as a reference to Congress's authority to regulate trademarks under the U.S. Constitution's Commerce Clause rather than an intent to limit trademarks to profit-making activity.
-Rejecting Techsplosion's argument that the lack of direct profit from releasing software under the GNU General Public License rendered the original Coolmail name unenforceable as a trademark, the Court held that distributing software for end-users over the Internet satisfies the "use in commerce" requirement.
+It may be counterintuitive that the "use in commerce" requirement does not necessarily mean a profitable or profit-seeking use.
+In fact, as the following case clarifies, the term "use in commerce" is used as a reference to Congress's authority to regulate trademarks under the U.S. Constitution's Commerce Clause rather than an intent to limit trademarks to profit-making activity.[^Planet] Where a developer released open source software under the name Coolmail, the court rejected the argument that the lack of direct profit from releasing software under the GNU General Public License rendered the original Coolmail name unenforceable as a trademark, holding that distributing software for end-users over the Internet satisfies the "use in commerce" requirement.

-The second prong of unregistered trademark analysis, "prior use," is a case by case determination based on the relevant facts.[^21] _Planetary Motion_ restates the test for whether sufficient "prior use" of a mark has been proven to establish trademark ownership rights:[^PlanetaryOwnership]
+The second prong of unregistered trademark analysis, "prior use," is a fact-based determination.[^21] _Planetary Motion_ restates the test for whether sufficient "prior use" of a mark has been proven to establish trademark ownership rights:[^PlanetaryOwnership]